Voice Canvas - AI Art Director - XeLseD

 switch-case Visual Type Switch switch (visualParams.visualType) { ... }

-If visualType is 'waves', calls the drawWaves() function and exits the switch statement
+If visualType is 'waves', runs drawWaves() and then break exits the switch

 startListening()